-- 16.7.28.
+- 16.7.37.
 This risk analysis will inform and direct the development of an authentication architecture to provide robust but usable security for each use case.
-Some key questions include: - How will users access the system or application? - At what stage will users be authenticated? - What authentication factors will provide the appropriate level of authentication and security? - Is the level of authentication appropriate to secure and protect the systems, data and other related assets? and - Is there sufficient capacity to service anticipated workloads?
+Some key questions include: - How will users access the system or application? - At what stages will users be authenticated? - What authentication factors will provide the appropriate level of authentication and security? - Is the level of authentication appropriate to secure and protect the systems, data and other related assets? and - Is there sufficient capacity to service anticipated workloads? - 16.7.38.
+MFA is an additional way of managing access to systems and data.
+MFA will only provide additional layers of managing access to systems provided the fundamentals of Identification and Access Management are met.
+This includes: - Implementation of least privileged principles. - Access is removed when not required. - Administration privileges are limited to only users who require these privileges. - Enforcing strong passwords through password policies (when passwords are in use).